bonnie/udemy-REGEX/exercises/regex101/10_lookaround.md

 ###
 ### 👉 Exercise 46
 Given a list of file names, capture files that contain `py` but not at the end of the string (that is, not python files).
-Hint: use negative lookbehind from the end of the string).
+Hint: use negative lookbehind from the end of the string.

   - ```
     happy.js